na-na-hi/renget/archive/sfbf5.md

 \>like Legiana needing a male hunter/hybrid's services, to test if she can make them cum just by screaming at their dick loudly enough
 \>or a really big monster like Lao Shan wanting to be taught how to safely have sex with a smaller hunter/hybrid without accidentally crushing them
 \>or a sweet but nervous Cham hybrid girl, wanting to know more about hunter society (particularly the inside of their homes) but too mild-mannered to ever try and sneak in invisibly without spilling her spaghetti
-\>...that last one you're still working on, because you ended up losing track of her halfway through the "tour" of your own house and now you can't find her
+\>...that last one you're still working on, because you ended up losing track of her halfway through the "tour" of your own house and now you can't find her%%

 \##################################################